dtcenter/MET/docs/Contributors_Guide/dev_details/tmp_file_use.rst

 * :code:`tmp_pb2nc_blk_{PID}`, :code:`tmp_pb2nc_meta_blk_{PID}`,
   :code:`tmp_pb2nc_tbl_blk_{PID}`

-  PB2NC assumes that each input binary file requires Fortran' blocking prior to being read by the BUFRLIB library.
+  PB2NC assumes that each input binary file requires Fortran blocking prior to being read by the BUFRLIB library.
 It applies Fortran blocking, writes the result to this temporary file, and uses BUFRLIB to read its contents.